worikgh/llm-web/llm-web-fe/issues.md

 * Recover from invalid session inside chat_div
 * Replay a conversation (starting a new conversation?)
 * Popup/tool-tip type thing
+* I need a way to enter whole files.
+Copy and paste will do at first.

 # BUG(s)

 * FAILED Borrows!!
 Making a new converstaion triggers it.
 Added panics on each failure
 * `update_response_screen` Needs error checking
+* The text in the conversation names is displed in the side panel from the prompt,  It needs to be sanitises.
+The string "<input>" is interpreted as HTML